-Many of Ablrate’s loans amortize, meaning you receive capital and interest payments every month.
+Many loans amortize, meaning you receive capital and interest payments every month.
 Many loans are interest only though, mostly the shorter term bridging loans and capital equipment loans.
 The interest only loans tend to have higher return rates associated with them as they are typically classed as higher risk.

 There is even the ability to bid on loans at a price you want to pay.
 Or offer loans you want to sell at a price you’re comfortable with.

 The Ablrate P2P secondary market is a little complicated.
 However once you get the hang of using it, it’s not so bad.

 It is actually very versatile once you understand it.
 Enabling you to name the price you want to pay for a loan through bidding.